The email deliverability guide to staying out of spam

 Email authentication

-If you only do one thing for deliverability, do this.
+If you only do one thing for deliverability, make it this.
 Without authentication, mailbox providers have no way to verify your emails are legitimate, and they'll treat them accordingly.

 Three protocols work together to prove your identity.
 Think of them as answering three different questions: